eamonster27/YGG/README.md

 •	Used Git for Version Control
 •	Solved a Real Human Problem with Software

+UPDATES
 JSON API live on Heroku.
 Postgres database pushed to Heroku.

-react-native run-ios or run in xCode react-native run-android or run in Android Studio.
+react-native run-ios or run in xCode. react-native run-android or run in Android Studio.

-//3403 Audubon Pl for Mock location on simulator/emulator
+Mock location on simulator/emulator:
 lat: "29.742063",
 lng: "-95.386246"